dipeshm01/NederlandseTaal/019-knm-Nederland-1.md

   Zo houden Nederlanders het water tegen.
   Zonder duinen en dijken overstroomt een groot deel van Nederland.
   Het water komt dan over het land.
+    > There are many dikes and dunes in the Netherlands.
+      This is how the Dutch stop the water.
+      Without dunes and dikes, a large part of the Netherlands will be flooded.
+      The water then comes over the land.

 - Een polder is een stuk land.
   Vroeger was dit stuk land water.
   Nederlanders maakten het land droog.